Databases and spreadsheets are different tools with fundamentally different purposes. But too often, they’re thought of as one and the same.

 And because those two pieces of information are connected, it also saves you from repetitive updates.
 For example, notice how changing the name of the associated campaign instantly populates to all of its associated content pieces:

-Because Airtable is a database that looks like a spreadsheet, it’s a great tool for those transitioning from simple spreadsheets to more robust databases.
+Because Airtable is a database that looks like a spreadsheet, it’s a great tool for orgs transitioning from simple spreadsheets to more robust databases.
 The learning curve is low, but the flexibility and possibilities are high.

 Upgrade the way you work today by switching from a spreadsheet to Airtable for enterprises.

 Ready to get started?
 Check out our Airtable building basics.